Ryan Murphy (American football)

-Ryan Murphy (born October 14, 1992) is a former American football strong safety.
-He played in college for the Oregon State Beavers, and was drafted by the Seattle Seahawks in the seventh round of the 2015 NFL Draft.
+Ryan Murphy (born October 14, 1992) is an American former professional football safety.
+He played college football for the Oregon State Beavers, and was selected by the Seattle Seahawks in the seventh round of the 2015 NFL draft.

 Professional career

 Seattle Seahawks

-On Saturday, May 2, 2015, Murphy was drafted by the Seattle Seahawks with the 248th pick in the seventh round of the 2015 NFL Draft.
+On Saturday, May 2, 2015, Murphy was selected by the Seattle Seahawks with the 248th pick in the seventh round of the 2015 NFL draft.
 The Seahawks waived him on September 5 as part of final roster cuts.

 Denver Broncos

 The Denver Broncos signed Murphy to their practice squad on November 3, 2015.

 On February 7, 2016, Murphy was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.

 On September 3, 2016, Murphy was waived by the Broncos.
 The next day he was signed to the Broncos' practice squad.
 He was released on September 22, 2016.
 He was re-signed to the practice squad on November 9, 2016.
 He was released by the Broncos on November 23, 2016.